endian-dev/Shokken-Issues/README.md

 ## ℹ️ What is Shokken?

 Shokken is a simple waitlist management tool.
 It allows hosts to enter guests in virtual waitlists and notify them by Email when they are ready to be serviced.
-It can be used by all establishments that are first-come first-serve such as restaurants, barber shops, dentist office, etc.
+It can be used by all establishments that are first-come first-serve such as restaurants, barber shops, dentist offices, etc.

 It works on your existing phone or tablet and takes minutes to set up.